Our knowledge of orthopaedics. Your best health.

 Chemotherapy is a drug treatment used to kill the primary tumor and any spread of the cancer.
 It is often used initially to shrink the primary tumor and make it easier to remove with surgery.

-Because chemotherapy treatment for Ewing's sarcoma lasts for a length of time, the drugs are given through an indwelling central venous catheter.
-This is a very thin tube that is inserted into a vein in the chest that will stay in place until the end of treatment.
+Because chemotherapy treatment for Ewing sarcoma lasts for a length of time, the drugs are given through a special IV called an indwelling central venous catheter.
+This is a very thin tube that is inserted into a vein in the chest and stays in place until the end of treatment.
 It is placed just before chemotherapy treatment is started.

 MRI of Ewing's sarcoma before and after chemotherapy

-An MRI scan of a thighbone with Ewing's sarcoma before (left) and after (right) chemotherapy treatment.
+An MRI scan of a thighbone with Ewing sarcoma before (left) and after (right) chemotherapy treatment.
 The size of the tumor is much smaller after chemotherapy.

-Various medications are used in chemotherapy treatment for Ewing's sarcoma.
-The most common drugs are:
+Various medications are used in chemotherapy treatment for Ewing sarcoma.
+The most common drugs go by the abbreviation VAC/IE (or VDC/IE):

 • Vincristine